CarlG96/ultima-gym/README.md

 * Screen Sizes
     * The Ultima Gym website fully functional with no obvious visual glitches on iPhone SE simulated in DevTools.
-    * The Ultima Gym website fully functional with not obvious visual glitches on Samsung Galaxy S20 Ultra simulated in DevTools.
+    * The Ultima Gym website fully functional with no obvious visual glitches on Samsung Galaxy S20 Ultra simulated in DevTools.
     * The Ultima Gym website fully functional on 1920x1080 monitor with no visual glitches.
     * The Ultima Gym website fully functional with no obvious visual glitches on Nest Hub simulated in DevTools.